-The condensate trap outlet is at an angle of 48° below the horizontal.
-This is to automatically give a 3° fall on any 'horizontal' runs of condensate disposal pipe.
-Refer to Figure 6-2.
+The condense trap outlet is at an angle of 48° below the horizontal.
+This is to automatically gives a 3° fall on any 'horizontal' runs of condense disposal pipe.
+Refer to Figure 6-2 and see trap outlet/pipe.

 The outlet of the trap will accept 21.5 mm to 23 mm OD Polypropylene overflow pipe for the condensate discharge pipe.
-The discharge pipe exits through a pre-cut hole in the left side of the boiler casing, as shown in Figures 6-2 and 2-4 to 2-6.